WinExperements/helin-os/README.md

 - Image creation(.iso) available only in linux
 # TODO
 - Module and user program loading
-- Preempective or Cooperative multitasking
+- Improve the multitasking methods, add support to currently defined but not writen methods in [process.h](inc/process.h)
+- More kernel parameters